todofixthis/jquery.jsonapi/USAGE.md

   correct HTTP adapter for your class (often used for unit tests; see **Testing** below).

- Because JsonAPI is designed to be compatible with PHP 5.2, you must specify `__CLASS__` as the value for this parameter.
+ Because JsonApi is designed to be compatible with PHP 5.2, you must specify `__CLASS__` as the value for this parameter.

 2. The path to use for the request.
 This value is not interpreted by Symfony's